arilloid/addcom/README.md

 #### 3. Set the API key

-To do this you can ever expose the API key to the terminal:
+To do this you can either expose the API key to the terminal:

   Command Prompt